 3. Register with an Appropriate Body

 Unfortunately, registering with one of these will not automatically register you with another, so you will have to complete all three.
 If you contact Red Kite TSH to tell us you want to sign up for our full induction programme, we will ask you to complete a form, providing information about the ECT and mentor.
-If you also choose to use the Red Kite Appropriate Body, we will ask you to register with the NQT manager system (soon to be renamed ECT manager).
+If you also choose to use the Red Kite Appropriate Body, we will ask you to register with the ECT manager system.

 Glossary of terms